 ACE Spectrum Aspiring Leaders Program

-This new ACE program is focused on attracting mid-level administrators from diverse backgrounds to increase diversity in the senior-level leadership ranks in higher education.
+This program is focused on attracting mid-level administrators from diverse backgrounds to increase diversity in the senior-level leadership ranks in higher education.
 The need for this purposeful programming is evidenced by their underrepresentation in senior leadership roles in higher education.

 Spectrum Executive Leadership Program

 Accepting its first applicants in 2012, the Spectrum Executive Leadership Program is geared toward women and administrators of color interested in pursuing presidential positions within the next two years.
 The program helps participants develop a successful search strategy and manage the transition into the presidency.
 This highly interactive program combines face-to-face and virtual convenings over several months and facilitates candid conversations with search firm executives and sitting presidents from diverse institutions and backgrounds.

 This three-day leadership program is for senior-level women administrators (typically deans and above) seeking a presidency, vice presidency, or major deanship.
 The interactive program, held both in June and December, fosters discussions with women presidents and executive search firm consultants who help participants develop effective search strategies.

 Regional Women's Leadership Forums